Gatha (Buddhism): Traditional practices

 Khatha is also used in Buddhist chanting by Thai Ruesi (hermit sage) practitioner for their magical spells, inscribed on Thai Buddha amulets and yantra cloths, as well as being the main body of content in Sak Yant tattooing.
 The sacred yantra tattoo designs are both filled with Pali Gāthā, as well as being used to embellish the spaces between each of the designs too.
 When a khatha is inscribed on paper, cloth, metal, skin, or any other surface for that matter, it is traditionally done using the Ancient Khmer script (known as "Khom" in Thailand).
 The ancient Khmer script is only permitted to be used for sacred or scriptural texts, and never for common speech or everyday matters.
 This alphabet is considered by some Thai people to be extremely sacred and to possess spiritual power within the letters.

 Contemporary practices

-In contemporary Buddhist practice as popularized (and derived from the Zen and Theravādin traditions) by Zen Master Thich Nhat Hanh, a gatha is a verse recited (usually mentally, not aloud) in rhythm with the breath as part of mindfulness practice, either in daily life, or as part of meditation or meditative study.
+In contemporary Buddhist practice as popularized (and derived from the Zen and Theravādin traditions) by Zen Master Thich Nhat Hanh, a gatha is a verse recited, usually mentally, in rhythm with the breath as part of mindfulness practice, either in daily life, or as part of meditation or meditative study.